 Internet of Things (IoT)

-At the same time, the Internet of Things, as one of the important ways to transmit Internet of Things information, is the extension and expansion of the Internet to the physical world.
-The self-organizing network composed of computers and sensor networks plays an important role in the real world.
-Concepts such as the Internet of Everything and the Internet of nano things are also very popular recently.
-The relevant attributes of the Internet of Things include concentration, content, collection, computing, communication, and the connectivity of the scene.
+The Internet of Things, one of the imperative ways of transmitting real-time machine generated information as well as decision making, is the extension and expansion of the Internet to the physical world.
+The self-organising network composed of computers and sensor networks plays an important role in the real world.
+The relevant attributes of the Internet of Things include concentration, content, collection, computing, communication and the connectivity of the scene.
 This method represents the seamless connection between people and objects or between objects and objects and is especially suitable for blockchain technology.

 Cyber-physical systems and IoT are important aspects of industry 4.0.
-As Mahdi H. Miraz once said automation of the complete production ecosystem is the major driver of Industry 4.0.
-The Industrial Internet of Things refers to the application of the Internet of Things in the industrial field.
-The Industrial Internet of Things has the characteristics of the general Internet of Things, but it is not a common Internet of Things application.
-The interconnection and intercommunication between devices require extremely low latency and high reliability.
-It has extremely high index requirements for latency and reliability.
-Need to provide users with millisecond end-to-end delay and nearly 100% service reliability guarantee.
+In fact, automation of the complete production ecosystem is the major driver of Industry 4.0 [7].
+The Industrial Internet of Things (IIoT) refers to the application of the Internet of Things in the industrial field.
+The an IIoT ecosystem, the interconnection and intercommunication amongst the devices require extremely low latency and high reliability.
+It needs to provide services within millisecond end-to-end delay and with nearly 100% service reliability guarantee.

-When it comes to vulnerability, the security of IoT devices can be a tricky problem.
+When it comes to vulnerability, the security of IoT devices can be of a great concern.
 In the IPv4 network, there are 450 million devices that are accessible.
-The IPv4 address space is limited and cannot cater to this increase.
-IPv6 has been used in many IoT devices which works pretty well.
-It has a 128-bit address space as compared to the 32-bit address space provided by IPv4, but still, the number of IoT devices is increasing in number.
-Therefore, there is no denying that to make IoT networks more secure, we need to solve this problem and improve these IoT devices’ security levels.
-The breaking of Wi-Fi Standard WPA is also a serious aspect of its vulnerability.
-However, this can be solved by using a mobile internet connection.
-With time going on, the network may adapt from Wi-Fi to 5G.
-Tradition ways of hacking such as trojan, DOS, and DDOS can bring down IoT devices quickly.
-We are bound to improve its security.
+The IPv4 address space is limited and provision the increased demand of IP addresses for accommodating the growing number of IoT devices.
+In the recent years, IPv6 has been used in many IoT devices which works pretty well.
+It has a 128-bit address space as compared to the 32-bit address space provided by IPv4.
+IPv6 is thus capable of satisfying the growing demand of IP addresses for IoT ecosystems.
+Due to the increasing number of connected devices, IoT networks poses great security and vulnerability concerns.
+The inherited vulnerabilities through Wi-Fi networks, adopting WPA or other protocol, can be addressed by the utilisation of mobile networks, particularly emerging 5G technology.

-Below we will discuss the adoption trend of IoT, according to the 2012 NMC report:

-1. Internet of Things devices based on RFID technology will become one of the main ways to consider attendance

-2. Animal protectors track the whereabouts of marine life, they are in a specific seawater area Establish a network when a creature swims by, and the signal receiver can transmit information

-3. IoT devices can be used to track the dynamics of laboratory equipment and resources (i.e., IoT can be used in the area of resource management).

 Blockchain

-Under normal circumstances, the blockchain described by researchers is a data structure composed of data blocks in a chronological order similar to a linked list.
-Since cryptography is used to ensure that it cannot be tampered with and cannot be forged, this distributed decentralized ledger based on the data structure can be stored safely and simply.
-And there is a sequential relationship between every two transactions, and every transaction in history can be found in the block.
+The blockchain is a data structure composed of mathematically bound data blocks in a chronological order, similar to a linked list.
+Since cryptography is used to ensure that it cannot be tampered with and cannot be forged, this distributed decentralised ledger, based on the data structure, can be stored safely and securely.
+There is a sequential relationship between every two transactions and every transaction in history can be tracked back in the block.
+Thus, it provides high level of transparency.